ngocthien2306/rag-pipeline/README.md

 ## Contact

 For questions and support, please create an issue in the repository or contact:
-- Email: your-email@example.com
+- Email: ngocthien.dev23@gmail.com
-- GitHub: @yourusername
+- GitHub: @ngocthien23

 ## Acknowledgments